huxiaoou/qtools_sxzq/README.md

   --lib LIB          path for trans-quant database, like 'huxiaoou_private' or 'meta_data' --table TABLE      table name in the database, like 'table_avlb' or 'future_bar_1day' --vars VARS        variables to fetch, separated by ',' like "open,high,low,close", if not provided then fetch all.
-  --where WHERE      conditions to filter, sql expressions like "code = 'A9999_DCE'" AND datetime >= '2024-10-01 09:00:00'
-  --head HEAD        integer, head lines to print --tail TAIL        integer, tail lines to print
+  --sort SORT        like 'datetime' or 'datetime,code' --descending       sort data in descending order --where WHERE      conditions to filter, sql expressions like "code = 'A9999_DCE'" AND datetime >= '2024-10-01 09:00:00' --head HEAD        integer, head lines to print --tail TAIL        integer, tail lines to print